Contents

 The numbers involved in NRE cost are very, very large, and just one change in one area involving production and manufacturing can affect all the other areas as well.
 Even massive production companies located in the heart of Silicon Valley must deal with this regularly.

-It is essential to keep up on marketing and distribute the materials you need to use when getting any PCB ready for mass production.
+It is essential to keep up with marketing and distribute the materials you need to use when getting any PCB ready for mass production.
 When one thing changes, it will cause other things to change, and adjustments need to be made.
 When you can see these changes coming in advance, it will make NRE cost much more comfortable to micromanage.

 How to Calculate NRE Cost